×

 • Tampa Defense Strategies: Showing lack of willful intent (misunderstanding Florida rules, administrative errors); Documenting reliance on incorrect information from officials; Raising constitutional challenges to Florida registration requirements for Tampa clients.

-Your Tampa Sex Crimes Defense Questions Answered (FAQ)
+Your Tampa Sex Crimes Questions Answered (FAQ)

 What should I do if I’m accused of a sex crime in Tampa, FL?
 Remain silent.